cpeditor/cpeditor/CONTRIBUTING.md

 -   Keep the settings file backward compatible all the time.
 -   Everyone should obey the [Code of Conduct](CODE_OF_CONDUCT.md) in order to build a harassment-free community.

+## Documentation

+The documentation are hosted at [cpeditor.github.io](https://github.com/cpeditor/cpeditor.github.io).
+You can read [its contributing guidelines](https://github.com/cpeditor/cpeditor.github.io/blob/hugo/CONTRIBUTING.md) for more information.

 ## Translations

 The translations are in the [translations](translations) directory.
 It's recommended to use Qt Linguist to edit them.
 However, if you only want to fix a typo, you can use whatever text editor you like.
 When a translation is finished, press <kbd>Ctrl + Enter</kbd> in Qt Linguist to mark it as finished and go to the next unfinished translation.
 If a text doesn't need translation, for example, "C++", you can leave the translation empty and mark it as finished.
 You should fix all warnings in Qt Linguist.